inasafe/inasafe-doc/docs/source/developer-docs/preparing_a_release.rst

 As of 2.0.0 we only tag releases, not branch them (in keeping with gitflow methodology).

-.. note:: As of version 1.1.0 we will be cryptographically signing the release tags using GPG (Gnu Privacy Guard), and annotating the git tag.

 Prerequisite
 ............

+As of version 1.1.0 we will be cryptographically signing the release tags using GPG (Gnu Privacy Guard), and annotating the git tag.
+You should ensure you have a GPG key set up in your user profile before tagging.

 You need to have a GPG key already (google GPG to see how to create one).